Prostitution in Finland: Erotic restaurants

-Newspaper Ads
+Newspaper adverts

 In Finland, newspaper publications promoted prostitution.
 This was a common form of advertising before the introduction of online prostitution in the early 2000s.
 However, the newspapers were not blatant in their advertising.
 They used phrases such as "company for daytime coffee" to suggest prostitution.
 Occasionally, the ads would reference a "massage", which was also a phrase that soon became synonymous with prostitution.
 In addition to these phrases, the newspaper ad included a phone number for the potential clients to call to obtain the desired services.
 Most of the newspaper ad clients, specifically, were men from Finland, rather than foreign clients.
 Newspaper ads for prostitution are no longer common due to the changing technological times.

 Legal framework

 Buying or attempting to buy sex from a minor is illegal.
 The Public Law and Order Act prohibits offering or buying sex in a public place.
 Although prostitution has become legal, procuring still remains illegal.
 Procuring includes anything that would be considered the organisation or facilitation of services for prostitutes.
 The criminalisation of the purchase of sex from adults has been a continuing topic of discussion in the Nordic countries.
 In June 2006, parliament voted by 158 to 15, with four abstentions, to approve a bill which outlaws the buying of sexual acts if it is linked to human trafficking.
 The issue was raised again in 2013 by the Justice Minister.
 The current legal position in Finland therefore allows for the private sale of sexual acts but any form of human trafficking is both against the law and in breach of international human rights obligations.

 Venla Roth comments that the current Finnish penal position can be seen as a compromise between the two conflicting positions on the legality of prostitution.